 He refused an AHL assignment to Syracuse.
 Tampa suspended him without pay.
 The whole thing felt like it was heading somewhere ugly and permanent.

 It didn’t.
-Drouin eventually came back, played real minutes for the Lightning, and wasn’t actually traded to Montreal until 2017 – more than a year later.
+Drouin eventually came back, played real minutes for the Lightning and was not actually traded to Montreal until 2017 – more than a year later.
 No dramatic exit.
 Just two sides grinding through a damaged situation until a deal finally got done.

 That quiet awkwardness is underrated as a category.
-Not every trade request ends with a clean break.
+Not every player-franchise split ends with a clean break.
 Sometimes it just hangs there.

 Pierre-Luc Dubois, Columbus, 2021